networktocode/ntc-misc/cisco/yang/nxos-nc-yang-m3.md

 ```

 The OpenConfig model for IP addressing seems to suggest that a sub-interface is involved.
 The sub-interface in this context refers to an `interface index`.
 This index is set to `0` when referencing the main interface.

-> For an example of a routed interface that has a sub-interface associated with it, please see the example in the appendix.

 Studying the tree in the file `/tmp/nxos_oc_interfaces.txt`, the nodes needed to create the loopback interface are: